0xPolygon/polygon-docs/docs/zkEVM/architecture/zkprover/main-state-machine/index.md

 where,

-- `CTX`: an integer variable indicating to the Context being accessed in the EVM’s memory.
+- `CTX`: an integer variable indicating to the context being accessed in the EVM’s memory.
-- `isStack`: a Boolean value indicating whether the Memory operation being performed is related to the EVM’s Stack or not.
+- `isStack`: a Boolean value indicating whether the Memory operation being performed is related to the EVM’s stack or not.
-- `SP`: a variable referring to the current position of the Stack Pointer in the EVM’s stack.
-The Stack Pointer keeps track of the top of the Stack.
+- `SP`: a variable referring to the current position of the stack Pointer in the EVM’s stack.
+The stack Pointer keeps track of the top of the stack.
 - `isMem`: a Boolean value indicating whether the Memory operation being performed is related to the EVM’s memory.
 Observe that `isStack` and `isMem` cannot be $1$ at the same time.
-- `offset`: a set `addr` in Memory to which the `zkPC` jumps to within the currently accessed Context.
+- `offset`: a set `addr` in Memory to which the `zkPC` jumps to within the currently accessed context.

-### Memory Alignment
+### Memory alignment

 There is a major difference between the EVM Memory and the zkEVM Memory.